Conducting a web accessibility audit

-For manual testing I refer to the US goverment's 18F Accessibility Guide which outlines individual page elements to look over and many different tools to help measure accessibility further.
+For manual testing I refer to the US government's 18F Accessibility Guide which outlines individual page elements to look over and many tools to help measure accessibility further.

 For further reading on this subject I recommend Cognitive Accessibility 101 by Jamie Knight.